Climate Action Plan

 Baseline Assessment and Goal Setting

 • Greenhouse Gas Inventory: Durham completed a Community-Wide Greenhouse Gas Inventory for the year 2019.
 Durham’s highest emissions are occurring in the built environment and transportation sectors, while land (largely from Durham’s forests and trees) contributed the most to removals.
+The 2022 Community-Wide Greenhouse Gas Inventory is nearly completed and scheduled to be released soon.

 • Mitigation Targets: Durham has committed to reducing 2019 greenhouse gas emissions by 35.5% by 2050, and achieving net-zero greenhouse gas emissions by 2050.
 The CAP will outline mitigation actions that will keep Durham on track towards meeting these targets.